 Linda Goodman Star Signs

-In her third book, Star Signs, Goodman explores a variety of metaphysical themes that are complimentary to astrology.
-She views these themes as universal codes or "star signs", works of ancient wisdom just waiting to be rediscovered.
+In her third book, Star Signs, Goodman explores a variety of metaphysical themes that are complementary to astrology.
+She views these themes as universal codes or "star signs," works of ancient wisdom just waiting to be rediscovered.
 Goodman was fond of repeating the old adage, When a student is ready, a teacher will come.
 Here, she relates the teachings garnered from several of her personal "gurus".

 Some metaphysical topics covered include: